 Directing our emotions, our thoughts, our words, and our actions…to be who we were created to be.
 The Economist is no fan of Donald Trump.
 The October 27 to November 2, 2018 issue featured a column by the editor Lexington describing the foreign policy failures and successes of the President.
 It was accompanied by the… Read More As We Think

-This post is to provide a place for students to find lessons we have had in Sunday School/Bible Fellowship.
+This post is to provide a place for students to find lessons we have had in Sunday School/Bible Fellowship, Worship, or other studies.

 Shepherds have uniquely valuable insights into this most beloved of Bible passages.
 It was almost Christmas as my young family and I left for church from our town house in Bad Kissingen, Germany, a few miles north of Schweinfurt.
 A middle-aged German couple lived next door, and one day I asked the wife if they… Read More A Shepherd Looks at Psalm 23

 Isaiah describes the “marriage” between God and His people.
 Christians can learn much for our marriages as well.
 My youngest daughter was fighting a virus that sapped her strength and made her miserable.
 Good movies brighten her mood, and soon we were enjoying the six-hour British Broadcasting Company (BBC) version of Pride and Prejudice.
 Based… Read More A Land Called Married